openedx/edx-platform/README.rst

 We use Github Issues for our issue tracker.
 You can search `previously reported issues`_.
-If you need to report a bug, or want to discuss a new feature before you implement it, please `create a new issue`_. please make a free account on our JIRA and `create a new issue`_.
+If you need to report a bug, or want to discuss a new feature before you implement it, please `create a new issue`_.

 .. _previously reported issues: https://github.com/openedx/edx-platform/issues
 .. _create a new issue: https://github.com/openedx/edx-platform/issues/new/choose